creative07/Nodejs-Postgres-Typescript-ExpressJS-Sequelize-Crud/README.md

 # nodejs-restapi-postgresql-ts
-Example Project on how to create nodejs REST API with PostgreSQL written in Typescript
+Crud NodeJS REST API with PostgreSQL written in Typescript with Sequelize as ORM.